NanoComp/meep/doc/docs/FAQ.md

 ### Why does subpixel averaging take so long?

 There are at least two possible reasons due to using: (1) a `material_function` to define a [`Medium`](Python_User_Interface.md#medium) object or (2) the [C++](C++_Tutorial) interface.
 Unlike either the [Python](Python_User_Interface/) or [Scheme](Scheme_User_Interface/) interfaces which are based on analytically computing the averaged permittivity for boundary voxels involving at most one [`GeometricObject`](Python_User_Interface.md#geometricobject) (e.g., `Sphere`, `Prism`, `Block`, etc.), the C++ interface computes these averages from the `material_function` using [numerical quadrature](https://en.wikipedia.org/wiki/Numerical_integration) if the `use_anisotropic_averaging=true` is passed to the constructor of `set_materials`.
 This procedure involves calling the `material_function` many times for every voxel in the [structure object](C++_Developer_Information.md#data-structures-and-chunks) which can be slow due to the [SWIG](http://www.swig.org/) callbacks, particularly because the voxel density is repeatedly doubled until a given threshold tolerance (`subpixel_tol`) or maximum iteration number (`subpixel_maxeval`) is reached.
 Because of this discrepancy in the subpixel averaging, the results for the C++ and Python/Scheme interfaces may be slightly different at the same resolution.
 You can potentially speed up subpixel averaging by increasing `subpixel_tol` or decreasing `subpixel_maxeval`.
 Note that the slow callbacks may still be noticeable during the grid initialization even when subpixel averaging is turned off.
 Just remember that if you turn off subpixel averaging, it usually means that you may need to increase the grid resolution to obtain the same accuracy.
 You will have to determine how much accuracy you want to trade for time.
-Alternatively, in the C++ interface you can use the [`meepgeom.hpp`](https://github.com/stevengj/meep/blob/master/src/meepgeom.hpp) routines to define your geometry in terms of blocks, cylinders, etcetera similar to Python and Scheme, with semi-analytical subpixel averaging.
+Alternatively, in the C++ interface you can use the [`meepgeom.hpp`](https://github.com/NanoComp/meep/blob/master/src/meepgeom.hpp) routines to define your geometry in terms of blocks, cylinders, etcetera similar to Python and Scheme, with semi-analytical subpixel averaging.

+### For calculations involving Fourier-transformed fields, why should the source be a pulse rather than a continuous wave?

+A continuous-wave source ([ContinuousSource](Python_User_Interface.md#continuoussource)) produces fields which are not integrable: their Fourier transform will not converge as the run time of the simulation is increased because the source never terminates.
+The Fourier-transformed fields are therefore arbitrarily defined by the run time.
+This [windowing](https://en.wikipedia.org/wiki/Window_function) does different things to the normalization and computation runs because the spectra are different in the two cases.
+In contrast, a pulsed source ([GaussianSource](Python_User_Interface.md#gaussiansource)) produces fields which are [L2](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm)-integrable: their Fourier transform is well defined and convergent as long as the run time is sufficiently large such that the [fields have decayed away](#checking-convergence).

 ### How do I compute the group velocity of a mode?